-Weather in Mexico: climate, seasons and temperatures
+Weather in Mexico: Climate, seasons and temperatures

 When is the best time to visit Mexico?

 The weather in Mexico is determined not only by latitude but also by altitude.
 Mexico has tropical forests, dry deserts, fertile valleys, and snow-capped mountains.
 Since Mexico’s terrain is extremely varied, so is the weather.

-Rainy & Dry seasons
+Rainy and dry seasons

 Don’t be discouraged from visiting during the rainy season, when you’ll see the lush, green landscape, as opposed to the dry season’s parched, brown landscape, and it often only rains in the late afternoons and evenings.

 Hurricanes and other natural disasters can ruin your vacation.
 Before heading to Mexico during hurricane season (June to November), check the weather forecasts and read up about precautions you can take.

 The Sierra mountain range divides the state and at the higher altitudes in the center of the state, there is more rain.
 This is Mexico’s wine-producing area.
 Toward the south of the state, there are desert areas, with scorching summers and cool winters.

 Baja California Sur

 The coast of the Sea of Cortes generally has warmer temperatures than the Pacific coast.
-Los Cabos receives an annual average rainfall of 10 inches, which falls mostly in September and October.
+Los Cabos receives an annual average rainfall of 254 mm, which falls mostly in September and October.

-During the summer months, it can be very hot, with an average high of 95-degrees in August.
-Temperatures drop in winter, with north winds bringing a chill, January sees an average low of 48-degree.
-There is occasional snowfall in winter, so be prepared.
+During the summer months, it can be very hot, with an average high of 35 C in August.
+Temperatures drop in winter, with north winds bringing a chill, January sees an average low of 9 C.

 One of northern Mexico’s most important tourist attractions, the Copper Canyon, has distinct climates at the highlands and in the valleys, so visitors are advised to dress in layers to be able to bundle up or strip down for comfort.

 Mexico’s Pacific coast region, known as the Mexican Riviera, has warm to hot weather throughout the year.
 The rainy season is from June to October, with rain mainly falling in the late afternoon or evening.

 In Mexico’s southern region, including the states of Oaxaca and Chiapas, the climate is similar to that of central Mexico, but cities at high altitudes (like San Cristobal de las Casas) are substantially cooler.

-Mexico’s Gulf coast region is among the most humid areas of the country, with Veracruz receiving 78 inches of rain annually, with most rain falling between June and October.
+Mexico’s Gulf Coast region is among the most humid areas of the country, with Veracruz receiving about 198 cm of rain annually, with most rain falling between June and October.
 The weather here is generally hot year-round.

 Temperatures inland are somewhat higher than on the coast.
-Annual precipitation varies from 60 inches along the Mayan Riviera to half that, about 30 inches, in Merida, falling mostly between June and September.
+Annual precipitation varies from about 152 cm along the Mayan Riviera to half that, about 76 cm, in Merida, falling mostly between June and September.

 Hurricanes are a concern along the Caribbean coast of the Yucatan Peninsula between June and November.